leafo/moonscript/docs/reference.md

 If you want the key of a field in the table to to be result of an expression, then you can wrap it in `[` `]`, just like in Lua.
 You can also use a string literal directly as a key, leaving out the square brackets.
-This is useful if your key has any special chacters.
+This is useful if your key has any special characters.

     ```moon
     t = {